Will wonders never cease?

 The dos and the don’ts

 For children, there are two sides to self-regulation: “the dos” (as in “Wash your hands before dinner”) and “the don’ts” (as in “Don’t throw daddy’s keys across the room”).
-For a child, the “dos” include doing things or finishing things he really doesn’t want to.
+For a child, the “dos” include doing things or finishing things he doesn’t want to.
 “Don’ts” include stopping himself from doing something he wants to do.
-As most parents and caregivers can attest, children deal with “dos” and “don’ts” in very different ways.
-A firm “don’t do that” doesn’t always work, nor does an encouraging, “please help me”.
-On days when your child just won’t listen, keep in mind that self-regulation doesn’t develop overnight.
+As most parents and caregivers can attest, children deal with “dos” and “don’ts” differently.
+A firm “don’t do that” doesn’t always work, nor does an encouraging “please help me.”
+On days when your child won’t listen, remember that self-regulation doesn’t develop overnight.
 It’s a skill that grows over time and with experience, especially during those crucial years before age four.
 Also, remember that asking your child to do or not to do something is just a type of communication between the two of you.
 When children have lots of positive experiences with everyday conversations, they are more likely to respond positively when parents make requests.

 Helpful parenting tips

 - Be aware of tempting settings and be prepared to help your child through them.

 - Create situations where your child can explore without hearing lots of “don’ts.”

 - Catch your child doing lots of things right and praise her.

 - Do chores, like picking up toys, together.